Mass Hierarchy of Z(2) Monopoles: Vacuum Decomposition

-As shorthand we write \eqref{scalar v_b 1}-\eqref{scalar v_b 10} as $\vac=\sum_bv_b\ket{l_b,0}$.
-Notice how the vacuum state displays a different structure for indices 4 and 10, as part of it lies in a quintuplet and a septuplet respectively.
+Notice how the vacuum state displays a different structure for indices 4 and 10, since part of it lies in a quintuplet and a septuplet respectively.
 With these results now available we turn to the task of calculating the asymptotic Higgs field.
+This will provide boundary conditions for the field equations of the embedded monopoles.